Mediawiki-wysiwyg/WYSIWYG-CKeditor/README.md

 - 25.11.14  Fixed handling of empty lines inside numbered and bulleted lists.

-- 23.11.14  Fixed tag- dialog (try to parse any simple tags of wikitext unknown to wysiwyg): pass name of attributes of wikitags to special.js using own special attribute (_fck_mw_tagattributes); removed extension specific predefined attribute list; do not use tag names of MW in tag -dialog (except converting source -tag to syntaxhighlight -tag).
+- 23.11.14  Fixed tag- dialog (try to parse any simple tags of wikitext unknown to Wysiwyg): pass name of attributes of wikitags to special.js using own special attribute (_fck_mw_tagattributes); removed extension specific predefined attribute list; do not use tag names of MW in tag -dialog (except converting source -tag to syntaxhighlight -tag).

 - 21.11.14  It is possible to enter also template definition with tag -dialog (template dialog, template.js, is preferred method to work with template definitions).

-- 21.11.14  Fixed data of gallery -tag to be edited with tag -dialog (tag is displayed as gallery -element in wysiwyg).
-Enabled use of attributes for hovergallery -tag (tag is displayed as special -element in wysiwyg).
+- 21.11.14  Fixed data of gallery -tag to be edited with tag -dialog (tag is displayed as gallery -element in Wysiwyg).
+Enabled use of attributes for hovergallery -tag (tag is displayed as special -element in Wysiwyg).

-- 20.11.14  Fixed tag- dialog: support comments -tag (about 99% compatible); try to parse any simple tags of wikitext unknown to wysiwyg.
+- 20.11.14  Fixed tag- dialog: support comments -tag (about 99% compatible); try to parse any simple tags of wikitext unknown to Wysiwyg.

 - 20.11.14  Fixed tag- dialog: allow more advanced tag definitions in tag -dialog; reactivated text-html-text conversions using browser (related to fix dated 19.11.14 below); use tag -dialog to edit math -formulas.
-Changed handling of math -element from img- to span- tag making it identical with other similar elements of wysiwyg.
+Changed handling of math -element from img- to span- tag making it identical with other similar elements of Wysiwyg.

 - 19.11.14  Fixed tag- dialog: support multiple nested tags of wikitext or html syntax by converting inserted text to html format (related to fix dated 30.10.14 below).

-- 17.11.14  Modified wysiwyg to work with poll- extension (by default all unkown simple wikitext tags should now work as "special" -element).
+- 17.11.14  Modified Wysiwyg to work with poll- extension (by default all unkown simple wikitext tags should now work as "special" -element).

 - 07.11.14  Updated CKBuilder and run instructions of _source directory.
 Fixed CKBuilder warnings with smwtoolbar/plugin.js.
 Added command _source/dev/builder/build_leave-js-unminified.sh.